PeterLuschny/tabl/data/md/DyckPaths.tbl.md

-# CatalanSqr
+# DyckPaths
 ['A039599', 'A050155']

-CatalanSqr Triangle view
+DyckPaths Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |